 ‘Never Forget.
 A country is its people.- King Nefertari Cobra’

-Apart from running around 6 different destinations (being this one our absolute highlight!) as part of a large press trip we were part of, we’d be taking extra care and exploring the country beyond its main landmarks as well.
+Apart from running around 6 different destinations (being this one our absolute highlight!) as part of a large press trip we were part of, we’d be taking extra care to portrait Indonesia and explore the country beyond its main landmarks as well.
 Focusing on the culture and people of Indonesia.

-And so we started taking portraits of everyone that came across and was ok with us doing so.
-Lucky us, Indonesia resulted to be one of those warm countries where people do want you in their lives and in many cases, after asking and shooting someone, we’d find ourselves being the subject as the locals would ask us back to do the same.
+And so we started taking portraits of Indonesian people that came across and was ok with us doing so.
+Lucky us, Indonesia resulted to be one of those warm countries where smiley people do want you in their lives and in many cases, after asking and shooting someone, we’d find ourselves being the subject as the locals would ask us back to do the same.

 Our first caption, a group of Indonesian youngsters in Tangkuban Perahu, Java.

 Family dinner, quality and bonding time (in Kampung Daun Culture Galery & Cafe)

 Our captain while discovering Komodo islands by boat.
 In Labuan Bajo, Flores, Indonesia.

 Who is happier when a father gives a piggy back ride to the daughter?
 Him or her, it is up to you (in Tangkuban Perahu)

 I couldn’t have a conversation with these fellas but in this case they were clearly happy to have someone trying to capture the joyous atmosphere.
 In Dusun Bambu, Java.